Boshamer Stadium: 2008 renovations

 Due to extensive renovations to Boshamer, the Tar Heels played their 2008 season at USA Baseball National Training Complex in nearby Cary.

 The rebuilt stadium first opened on February 2, 2009.
 At that time, the playing surface was formally renamed Bryson Field in honor of former first baseman Vaughn Bryson and his wife Nancy, both longtime supporters of the baseball program.

 The entrance courtyard of the rebuilt stadium is named for the Steinbrenner family, as the result of a $1 million donation by New York Yankees owner George Steinbrenner, whose grandchildren graduated from UNC.

 Since expansion, the stadium has a listed capacity of 4,100, but has standing room for up to 5,000.
 Before renovations, it seated 3,000 people from the end of one dugout to the other.
 Today, seating extends down both the 1st and 3rd base lines.
 Sections past the dugout on the 1st base line are now reserved for student seating, nicknamed "The Bosh Pit".

 Attendance

 In 2013, the Tar Heels ranked 32nd among Division I baseball programs in attendance, averaging 1,998 per home game.
+The stadium is most raucous during NCAA Tournament regional and super regional play which generally sell out.